 You can file a protective order only in the Superior Court.
 Petitioners must complete the application papers by providing the information required by the Cobb County Superior Court.

 You can file a restraining order either by yourself or with the help of an attorney.
 However, having a domestic violence attorney on your side will generally lead to a more favorable outcome.

 Obtain A Restraining Order Cobb County GA

-How to Protect Your Rights as a Respondent in a Cobb County Restraining Order Hearing
+How to Protect Your Rights as a Respondent in a Cobb County Protective Order Hearing

 A hearing for a restraining order holds within 30 days of the filing of a petition.
 The petition informs the respondent of the new court date for the hearing.
 You, the respondent, must then prepare and respond to the allegations against yourself.

-The onus is usually on the petitioner to prove the facts alleged on the preponderance of evidence.
+The onus is usually on the petitioner to prove the facts alleged on the preponderance of the evidence.
 As the respondent, it will be your duty to show that the evidence provided by the petitioner does not prove the allegations against you.
-This can be a heavy burden to carry, especially when you are likely dealing with the fallout of the temporary protective order, which is why it is crucial that you hire a criminal defense lawyer to represent you.
+This can be a heavy burden to carry, especially when you are likely dealing with the fallout of the Temporary Protective Order, which is why it is crucial that you hire a criminal defense lawyer to represent you.

 Defending Against a Restraining Order Violation